 How Do You Know if Your Attorney Is Really Working on Your Case or Just Wasting Time?

 Personal injury attorneys are usually motivated to do their jobs because most of us work on a contingency basis—we don’t get paid unless and until you do.
-Frequently, when people think their attorney isn’t working on their case, one of the issues listed in the previous section is actually slowing things down, and the attorney is doing their best to move the case forward.
+Frequently, when people think their attorney isn’t working on their case, one of the issues listed in the previous section is actually slowing things down, and the attorney is working diligently to move the case forward.

 However, there are some situations where your attorney might not be giving your case the attention it deserves.
 If you ask for an update, your lawyer should be able to tell you where they’re at, if they’re waiting on another party to respond, and approximately when you might hear back from them.